 Kappa Delta Pi elects to membership those who exhibit the ideals of scholarship, high personal standards, and promise in teaching and allied professions.
 Selection as a member of Kappa Delta Pi is based on high academic achievement, a commitment to education as a career, and a professional attitude that assures steady growth in the profession.

-The Framingham State University chapter of Kappy Delta Pi, Chi Chapter, was established on May 17, 1966.
+The Framingham State University chapter of Kappa Delta Pi, Chi Chapter, was established on May 17, 1966.
 Chi Chapter members are interested in teaching and are dedicated to the ideals set forth by the national organization.